CesarEnc/TriviaApp/README.md

 ```

 ## Fun Fact
-I started this project with basicly no clue of how ReactJS works, lol.
+I started this project with basically no clue of how ReactJS works, lol.
 #SorryForTheDirtyCode